4 Ways to Turn a Passive-Aggressive Communication Style into an Assertive One

 You might have a passive-aggressive communication style.

 Don’t worry, passive-aggressive communication doesn’t make you a bad person.
-Everyone has emotions, it’s how we deal and control them that matter.
+Everyone has emotions, it’s how we deal with and control them that matters.

 How is a Passive-Aggressive Communication Style Different From an Assertive One?

 Passive-aggressive people will use indirect behaviours, often caused by unmet needs or desires which they don’t openly discuss with others.
 Meaning, sarcastic comments occur more often to avoid meaningful conversations and repressed anger increases because of an inability to be more assertive.
 For the most part, passive-aggression is an ineffective communication style that often causes tension and discomfort for the individual and those around them.

 On the other hand, an assertive communication style demonstrates honest and direct verbal and non-verbal behaviours that represent respect for one's own opinion and others.
 Unlike passive-aggressive communication techniques like judgement or blaming to "get payback," assertive individuals use active listening to understand others and how their opinions can benefit the conversation or situation.

 4 Signs That You Have a Passive-Aggressive Communication Style

 You might not notice your own communication style, but it’s extremely helpful to understand because it will help you communicate more effectively in the future.
 Here are some telling signs your passive-aggressive communication style could be doing more harm than good for your relationships at work or in your personal life…